 It is possible to have Ghostscript use the above specified ICC profiles in place of ICC profiles embedded in the document.
 This is achieved using which, when set to true overrides any ICC profiles contained in the source document with the profiles specified by DefaultGrayProfile, DefaultRGBProfile, DefaultCMYKProfile.
 Note that if no profiles are specified for the default Device color spaces, then the system default profiles will be used for DeviceGray, DeviceRGB and DeviceCMYK source colors.
 For detailed override control in the specification of source colors see SourceObjectICC.

-'''
+In addition to being able to define undefined source colors, it is possible to define the ICC profile for the output device using

 -dOverrideICC = true/false

-'''